klimaat/rnlyss/README.md

 from rnlyss.dataset import load_dataset
 from rnlyss.epw import write_epw

-# Create an Atlanta EPW from the CFSR and CFSV2 datasets for months chosen
+# Create an Atlanta EPW from the MERRA2 dataset for months chosen
 # from selected years

 years = [2018]*12